cocoltre/cocoltre.github.io/communitylevel.md

 4. **Cluster** using Spectral Clustering (test 10 to 50 clusters and pick the best one)
 5. **Validate** using three quality metrics (making sure we chose wisely)

 The result?
-Each subreddit gets a **cluster membership** telling us which community group it belongs to.
+Each subreddit gets a **cluster membership** telling us which community group it belongs to!

+---

-#### 4.2 Network vizualisation
+#### 5.2 Network vizualisation

 <iframe